Sonam93/Starbucks-Project/README.md

 The other 2 clusters are groups of people who should be offered more buy one get one free promotions.
 These customers might not be able to afford coming into Starbucks stores at a constant basis or don't go regularly for their own reasons should be given BOGO deals to reengage their interests in Starbucks and make them a more reliable customer.

-# Profile Portfolio and Transcript Data.zip
+# Profile Portfolio and Transcript Data
 Three JSON files that show profiles of customers, promotional deals that are offered, and the transaction history of customers.

 portfolio.json